josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍄_still_leaking.md

 it's not an unusual set of motivations: a number of political sidelines actors are this way inclined.

 im just not not sure i can see why the effort was worth it; it seems like a lit of risk and a lot of complication when one could soend the same effort just being really good at something useful.

+---

+(given that ghosts wre the core of whatever this is/waa, its easier to just talk about it as a sort if composite personality; precise nature and intent is kess relevant ti ke than, "siiiiigh.... who do i have to foia next 🙄")

+---